JetBrains/projector-client/docSrc/src/doc/docs/about/contributing.md

 Sometimes we place tickets to `Backlog` meaning that the task will be solved without the priority queue, hopefully soon.

+`Obsolete` – if we reproduced it before but now it's not reproducible for some unknown reason. `Can't reproduce` – if we try to reproduce it but can't.

-When a ticket is marked as gray and strikethrough, it means it's closed.
+When a ticket is marked as gray and strikethrough, it means it's closed and no work from the team regarding it will be done until an extra request.

 ### Ticket activity settings